 It depends on not just your budget but also circumstances.
-If you are only racing in the immediate vicinity then a cardboard or soft bike bag will be ideal.
+If you are only racing in the immediate vicinity then cardboard or soft bike bag will be ideal.
 You’re not taking your $5000+ triathlon bike across the country but your cheaper trainer then yes save the money and get the soft bag.
 If you’re going to Kona and spent both large amounts of time and money qualifying, then the savings won’t be worth it if you arrive with a broken bike.

 I’ve given you the 3 best options here and it is up to you to decide what suits both your budget and needs.
-I recommend buying from a big company such as Evans or Wiggle, both of which have worldwide deliver and a great returns and help department if you’re not entirely satisfied.
+I recommend buying from a big company such as Evans or Wiggle, both of which have worldwide delivery and a great return and help the department if you’re not entirely satisfied.
 We hope we helped you figure out how to transport a bike by train, plane, bus or whichever way you travel.
 Happy riding